BinaryMoon/wp-toolbelt/readme.txt

 == Changelog ==

+= 1.2 - 26th August 2019 =
+* Add a css custom property for setting the spacing in the css. `--toolbelt-spacing`.
+Change the value in your css to tweak the margins and padding used.

 = 1.1.2 - 25th August 2019 =
 * Improve related posts.
 Previously the category restriction wasn't working properly.
 It is now!
 Results should be more accurate.
 * Don't create portfolio post type if jetpack portfolio exists.